 David B. Spangler- ActiveMath

-David B. Spangler has devoted his entire professional career of more than 35 years to mathematics education.
-He began as a middle-school mathematics teacher where he taught in an individualized setting.
-Later he taught at Triton Community College where he gained direct experience interacting with struggling students in a developmental math laboratory.
-Currently he teachers mathematics methods courses through National-Louis University and ActiveMath Workshops, a professional development company that he co-founded in 1994 (www.activemath.com).
+David B. Spangler is the recipient of the 2014 Lee E. Yunker Mathematics Leadership Award, sponsored by the Illinois Council of Teachers of Mathematics.
+The award honors an Illinois teacher for providing outstanding resources to mathematics teachers.
+David has devoted his professional career of more than 40 years to mathematics education.
+He began as a middle-school mathematics teacher in an individualized setting.
+Later he taught at Triton Community College, where he gained direct experience interacting with struggling students in a developmental math laboratory.
+Currently he teachers mathematics methods courses through National-Louis University and ActiveMath Workshops, a professional development company he co-founded in 1994 (activemath.com).
 Some of the methods courses and workshops he facilitates address special needs students, intervention, computation, and error analysis at the elementary level.
+His workshops are designed to help teachers implement the Common Core State Standards for Mathematics.
 David has literally worked with thousands of students and teachers during his career.

-For many years David has worked as a mathematics textbook editor at the K–12 level for major publishers.
-He has also authored several mathematics books and has written numerous articles for mathematics journals, such as Mathematics Teaching in the Middle School.
-Based on his extensive experience in mathematics education, David is uniquely qualified to write this book.
+For many years David has worked as a mathematics textbook editor at the K–12 level.
+He has authored several books and has written numerous articles for mathematics journals, such as the popular "Cartoon Corner" for Mathematics Teaching in the Middle School.

-As a mathematics educator, David’s goal has always been to teach mathematics for meaning rather than in a way that promotes rote memorization.
-This book was written to help teachers achieve that goal.
-David’s other professional goals include exploring ways to teach mathematics through engaging, real-world applications and to explore humorous aspects to mathematics — especially mathematical blunders that illustrate mathematics illiteracy.
-David is a frequent speaker at conferences of the National Council of Teachers of Mathematics and other professional organizations where he addresses teaching mathematics for meaning, teaching mathematics through real-world applications, and teaching mathematics through humor.
+As an educator, David’s goal has always been to teach mathematics for meaning rather than in a way that promotes rote memorization.
+Strategies for Teaching Whole Number Computation and Strategies for Teaching Fractions were written to help teachers achieve that goal.
+David’s other professional goals include exploring ways to teach mathematics through engaging, real-world applications and to explore humorous aspects to mathematics, especially mathematical blunders that illustrate mathematics illiteracy.
+David is a frequent speaker at conferences of the National Council of Teachers of Mathematics and other professional organizations, addressing teaching mathematics for meaning, teaching mathematics through real-world applications, and teaching mathematics through humor.
 He also delivers after-dinner talks on the subject of mathematical humor.